GlennDeprey/PalianPals/docs/event-info/syncing.md

 # Syncing

 This tutorial will guide you through **syncing to the host** in Palia.
-Syncing ensures your on the same server and allows you to **join shared events, co-op activities,
+Syncing ensures your on the same server and allows you to **join shared events, co-op activities**,

 ---